JonZeolla/Configs/apple/productivity/README.md

     1. Magnet
     1. Little Snitch
 1. Clean up the dock, leaving just Finder, Activity Monitor, and iTerm 2 pinned.
+1. Setup any standard folder structures, like `~/Documents/ISOs`, `~/Documents/Reference`, etc.
+1. Open finder, then:
-1. Open finder, hit Shift+Cmd+A, and uninstall unwanted Applications
+    1. Hit Shift+Cmd+A, and uninstall unwanted Applications
+    1. Update the Favorites list on the left
+    1. Customize the toolbar to add Path, View, Group, Action, and then Search (right click > Customize Toolbar...)
 1. Restore the following from backup (if applicable):
     1.  ~/.ssh/
     1. Printers (Relevant post [here](https://discussions.apple.com/thread/2775350?tstart=0))